Google URL Builder: How to Track Campaigns in Analytics

 You’re ready to start a marketing campaign; a newsletter, social or some paid campaign.
 Your main goal is to drive traffic back to your website, convert that traffic into leads, and those leads into customers.

 So, how do you tell which marketing campaigns were successful?
 Easy.
-Use the Google Analytics URL builder to track your campaigns.
+Use the Google Analytics URL builder to track your campaigns in GA4.

 There are many ways to use campaign tracking.
 We’ll focus on email marketing and then you can apply that to all of your other marketing efforts (ads, social, affiliate links, etc…).